decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

     '@context': 'https://w3id.org/did/v1',
     id: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a',
     publicKey: [{
-       id: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a#owner',
+       id: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a#controller',
        type: 'Secp256k1VerificationKey2018',
-       owner: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a',
+       controller: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a',
        ethereumAddress: '0xb9c5714089478a327f09197987f16f9e5d936e8a'}],
     authentication: [{
        type: 'Secp256k1SignatureAuthentication2018',
-       publicKey: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a#owner'}]
+       publicKey: 'did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a#controller'}]
   }

 ### Read (Resolve)

 The DID document is built by using read only functions and contract events on the ERC1056 registry.

 Any value from the registry that returns an Ethereum address will be added to the `publicKey` array of the DID document with type `Secp256k1VerificationKey2018` and an `ethereumAddress` attribute containing the address.

-#### Owner Address
+#### Controller Address

-Each identity always has an owner address.
+Each identity always has a controller address.
 By default it is the same as the identity address, but check the read only contract function `identityOwner(address identity)` on the deployed version of the ERC1056 contract.

-The identity owner will always have a `publicKey` with the id set as the DID with the fragment `#owner` appended.
+The identity controller will always have a `publicKey` with the id set as the DID with the fragment `#controller` appended.

 An entry is also added to the `authentication` array of the DID document with type `Secp256k1SignatureAuthentication2018`.